Oriental Pratincole at Jæren

 Oriental Pratincole Glareola maldivarum, Jæren 7 June 2021.

-Update: The bird stayed at Jæren for another 14 days.
+Post update: The bird stayed at Jæren for another 14 days.
 The same individual, identified by damages in its primaries, was later seen in the Wadden Sea in Denmark and Germany from 4 July to 18 October.

 Oriental Pratincole Glareola maldivarum, Jæren 7 June 2021.